How Much Can a Few Engine Moves Help? Quantifying Limited Cheating in Chess: Bellman-Based Intervention Policies

 \subsection{Hindsight}

-We tested a "hindsight" version of the "maximal delta" algorithm (with one intervention) of Section \ref{section:maximaldelta}, as follows.
-After the decision to intervene, the game continues, but in parallel, we open another "branch", in which ${\cal \bf{C}}$ waits, and advises to intervene in the next time the condition for intervention holds.
-The result is defined as the maximum of the final game results of both branches.
-In lay terms, this "hindsight" approach assumes that ${\cal \bf{C}}$ "sees into the future", and chooses the best option -- intervene now, or wait till the next good intervention point.
+We also tested a ``hindsight'' version of the Bellman-1 policy: after the decision to intervene, the game continues, but in parallel, we open another ``branch'' in which ${\cal \bf{C}}$ waits and advises to intervene the next time at which the condition for intervention holds.
+The result is defined as the maximum of the final game results of both branches; in lay terms, ${\cal \bf{C}}$ ``sees into the future'' and chooses the best option among the two.
+The hindsight improvement is substantial (0.743 vs.\ 0.705), which suggests that future work may optimize over the decision whether to intervene at the first time the condition is met, or wait for the next opportunity.

-The improvement of this "hindsight" algorithm over the ordinary one was 0.018, suggesting that the current algorithm does not often miss a good intervention point.